 To do so, we’ve been using a set of tried-and-tested tactics.
-For example, the ‘subscribe to my blog’ opt-in (which has nowadays evolved into an annoying jack-in-the-box-like pop-up that suddenly interrupts your reading).
+For example, the ‘subscribe to my blog’ opt-in is one such tactic.
+However, it has nowadays evolved into an annoying jack-in-the-box-like pop-up that suddenly interrupts your reading.

-While conventional conversion rates are somewhere between 2-5%, by using clever gating tactics with interactive content, that number could go much higher.
-Read more about lead-gen tactics using quizzes and assessments here: http://blog.dot.vu/generate-leads-quizzes-assessments/
+While conventional conversion rates are somewhere between 2-5%, that number could go much higher with clever gated, interactive content.

 When it comes to lead qualification, we have been using various forms of high-gates for our high-value content.
-Marketers dangle their e-books or webinars as bait, in exchange all kinds of information.
+Marketers dangle their Interactive Ebooks or webinars as bait, in exchange for all kinds of information.

-Often times though, people don’t want to part with all their information, for fear of being spammed – so they either write some dummy text in those fields or avoid the e-book altogether.
-In contrast, by using interactive e-books or assessments, marketers can ask for less – with shorter lead-gen forms – and learn more about each individual through their interactions and answers to questions.
+Often times though, people don’t want to part with all their information for fear of being spammed.
+Therefore, they either write some dummy text in those fields or avoid the e-book altogether.
+In contrast, by using interactive e-books or assessments, marketers can ask for less with shorter lead-gen forms.
+Marketers can also learn more about each customer through their interactions and answers to questions.

 Challenge #3: Nurturing and pitching

-When we send out our mass-mailers to our audience, we do so to nurture them in the hopes of someday converting them to paying customers.
-That said, the average office worker receives 121 emails per day, and if she deems your email content as irrelevant, uninteresting or spammy, one of two things will happen.
-She will either avoid your emails or unsubscribe.
+When we send out our mass mailers to our audience, we do so to nurture them in the hopes of someday converting them to paying customers.
+That said, the average office worker receives 121 emails per day, and if they deem your email content as irrelevant, uninteresting or spammy, one of two things will happen.
+They will either avoid your emails or unsubscribe.

 What is Marketing Automation?

-Using Marketing Automation software, you can develop profiles for each ‘contact’ based on what pages on your website they visited, what search words they used to land on your site, the information they filled out in your lead-gen forms and more.
-The software then uses that information to send targeted, well-timed emails to each individual based on a set of rules or ‘triggers’.
+Using Marketing Automation software, you can develop profiles for each ‘contact’ based on which pages on your website they visited, what search words they used to land on your site, the information they filled out in your lead-gen forms and more.
+The software then uses that information to send well-timed, automated targeted emails to each individual based on a set of rules or ‘triggers’.
 Some automation software like Hubspot can even adapt your website content for the individual based on data in their individual contact profile.

 Using Interactive Content with Marketing Automation

-By using Interactive Content and Marketing Automation tools together you will be able to developer far richer profiles of your future and current customers.
-Look at the example below, it aims to explain how these two technologies can work together, when integrated to paint a clear picture of who John is.
+By using interactive content and marketing automation tools together, you will be able to develop richer profiles of your future and current customers.
+Look at the example below.
+It aims to explain how these two technologies can work together, when integrated to paint a clear picture of who John is.

-You can use Interactive Content to generate more leads, capturing contact information and track every answer or interaction to build a rich profile.
-With Marketing Automation, you can take this one step further by knowing exactly what website content John was viewing, where he’s from, which emails he opened and more – then assign it to a specific sales rep who can take over and manage the lead.
+You can use interactive content to generate more leads, capturing contact information and track every answer or interaction to build a rich profile.
+With marketing automation, you can take this one step further by knowing exactly what website content John was viewing, where he’s from, which emails he opened and more.
+Then, assign the profile to a specific sales rep who can take over and manage the lead.